pushakargaikwad/Education-Management-System/README.md

 ## Installation
 - Each Module has its own separate folder, and can be installed separately.
 - Installation Steps are the same as for any standard Odoo Custom module
+- Some modules have dependencies on other modules that are from other repositories.
+If you are installing from Odoo App Store it will be automatically installed.
+But if you are manually installing it will be required to install the dependencies.
+More information can be found in the README.md file of each module.

 ## Note WIP 🚧
 Please note this repository is WIP.
 You can however start using the modules.
 You can also contribute to the development of the modules.